-Report Cards are issued four times per year at the end of each Quarter.
+Report Cards are issued four times per year to students in grades 1-12 at the end of each Quarter.
+Kindergarten students will receive three report cards, at the end of quarter 2, quarter 3, and quarter 4.
 Parents/guardians will receive their child's Report Card electronically.
-It is important that the school have a correct e-mail address on file for each student's parent.
+It is important that the school has a correct email address on file for each student's parent.